 8 Except as provided herein a temporary part-time faculty member on a "letter of appointment with benefits" is not entitled to participate in the state or NSHE retirement programs.
-A temporary part-time faculty member on a "letter of appointment with benefits," who is employed for six consecutive months and who has previously been a Public Employees' Retirement System member, is entitled to Public Employees Retirement System participation, in accordance with Nevada Revised Statutes 286.297(9)
+A temporary part-time faculty member on a "letter of appointment with benefits," who is employed for six consecutive months and who has previously been a Public Employees' Retirement System member, is entitled to Public Employees Retirement System participation, in accordance with Nevada Revised Statutes 286.297(9) and 286.802(2).
+In such circumstances, the part-time faculty member employed on a letter of appointment with benefits must be employed at a minimum .51% FTE.

-e.
-When the combined assignment is full-time, it shall be the responsibility of the institutions to enter into a temporary contract with the faculty member.

-4. Miscellaneous

-- a.
+- d.
+Temporary part-time teaching faculty employed by more than one institution are limited to 75 percent of full-time equivalent per semester, unless an exception is granted by the vice chancellor for academic affairs.
+An exception may be granted for good cause, which may include but is not limited to: 1.
+The implementation of a pilot program requiring a temporary workload above 75 percent of full-time equivalent; 2.
+An emergency, such as an unanticipated increase in student registration for courses where the institution is unable to hire additional qualified temporary part-time teaching faculty; or 3.
+Assignments within the STEM and health sciences disciplines for courses with labs.
+Such exceptions shall not exceed one year in duration except for emergency cases. - e.
+When the combined assignment is full-time, it shall be the responsibility of the institutions to enter into a temporary contract with the faculty member. - 4.
+Miscellaneous - a.
 Subsection 45(1) is not intended to define or in any way dictate the workload assignment for full-time faculty members employed under contract within the NSHE.
-The intent is limited to defining workload assignments for temporary faculty members, solely for the specific purpose of determining employment benefits. - Temporary faculty shall not be encouraged to sign written waivers of benefits.
+The intent is limited to defining workload assignments for temporary faculty members, solely for the specific purpose of determining employment benefits. - b.
+Temporary faculty shall not be encouraged to sign written waivers of benefits.
 A written waiver of benefits will only be allowed if requested by the employee for good cause.
 Good cause includes, but is not limited to, the loss of other benefits already being received by the employee from another source (e.g., retirement benefits from another employer).